 Using these parameters, a loudspeaker designer may simulate the position, velocity and acceleration of the diaphragm, the input impedance and the sound output of a system comprising a loudspeaker and enclosure.
 Rather than purchase off-the-shelf components, loudspeaker design engineers often define desired performance and work backwards to a set of parameters and manufacture a driver with said characteristics or order it from a driver manufacturer.
 This process of generating parameters from a target response is known as synthesis.
 Thiele/Small parameters are named after A. Neville Thiele of the Australian Broadcasting Commission, and Richard H. Small of the University of Sydney, who pioneered this line of analysis for loudspeakers.
 These measurements are also used for designing enclosures for Subwoofers.

 It is important to match the “RMS” ratings of your sub to your amplifier to avoid overdriving.
 Clipping or distortion is the audible sign of an unclean signal and this can originate from any piece of equipment in the signal chain.
-What this means is you may be only driving your amplifier at say half power yet your head unit/source may be driving at close to it’s maximum output which could be supplying a clipped or distorted signal to the amp thus creating the audible distortion you hear.
+What this means is you may be only driving your amplifier at, say, half power yet your head unit/source may be driving at close to its maximum output which could be supplying a clipped or distorted signal to the amp, thus creating the audible distortion.

-Mechanical failure is when the spider or butyl surround rips or tears or sometimes the voice coil jumps the gap.
-What we mean by jumps the gap is that when the sub is being mechanically overdriven it can result in over excursion or over travel.
-This result is the voice coil leaves the gap that it travels in and results in failure.
+Mechanical failure occurs when the spider or butyl surround rips or tears, or sometimes the voice coil jumps the gap.
+What we mean by 'jumps the gap' is that when the sub is being mechanically overdriven it can result in over excursion or over travel.
+This results in the voice coil leaving the gap that it travels in, resulting in failure.

-Mechanical failures in general are all symptoms of over excursion which can be caused by having the wrong size enclosure and or overdriving.
-It is very important to follow the recommended enclosure volumes to ensure the optimum performance of your sub and to protect it from these types of failures.
-Another important fact is the port length and diameter in relation to the tuning of the enclosure as this also could adversely affect performance and reliability.
+Mechanical failures in general are all symptoms of over excursion which can be caused by having the wrong size enclosure and/or overdriving.
+It is very important to follow the recommended enclosure volumes to ensure optimum performance of your sub and to protect it from these types of failures.
+It is also important to note the port length and diameter in relation to the tuning of the enclosure, as this also could adversely affect performance and reliability.